Drake-Chenault: History

 The early syndication format suppliers included Bonneville, Schulke, Triangle, IGM, TM, Drake-Chenault and others.
 Drake-Chenault (D-C) entered the business only to record music on tape for the RKO FM stations.
 D-C was a consultant for the RKO chain on the AM side and the aforementioned FCC rule was impacting the RKO FM stations.
 Music tapes were recorded at Gene Chenault's KYNO in Fresno, located on Barton Avenue.
 Under the name of Barton Industries in the late 60's, format syndication was born.
 The first format was Hitparade which aired on KHJ-FM in Los Angeles.

-In the early 70s with AM and FM stations in all market sizes coming under the FCC rule and following the large market model, Drake-Chenault entered the radio syndication business in earnest, making taped formats available to non-RKO stations.
+In the early 1970s with AM and FM stations in all market sizes coming under the FCC rule and following the large market model, Drake-Chenault entered the radio syndication business in earnest, making taped formats available to non-RKO stations.
 Drake-Chenault syndication established a studio at 8399 Topanga Canyon Blvd. in Canoga Park, CA. Among the early format offerings were Classic Gold, created for KHJ-FM (which became KRTH), Solid Gold, Hitparade and Great American Country.
 The original 48-hour History of Rock and Roll, which had been created for KHJ, was made available nationwide, and was followed by other syndicated "special" programs.

 James Kefford, who became the company's President, joined the firm in 1973 and teamed up with the automation suppliers to visit radio station owners and detail the benefits of using the automation system and the Drake Chenault programmers.
 Bill Drake and Gene Chenault tapped Kefford to spearhead the next growth phase for the company in 1977.
 By the late 70's, with a staff of regional managers, programming consultants, production engineers and administrative personnel the Drake Chenault format client list grew to over 300, with many of the consulted stations number one in their markets.

 The company was sold to Albuquerque-based Wagontrain Communications in March 1985.
 Senior VP Denny Adkins, who had joined D-C in 1976 as a national programming consultant and ultimately oversaw the creation and content of all format programming, was named president.

-Drake-Cheanult was relocated to Albuquerque in the summer of 1986 along with Dallas-based TM Programming, which had also been acquired by Wagontrain.
+Drake-Chenault was relocated to Albuquerque in the summer of 1986 along with Dallas-based TM Programming, which had also been acquired by Wagontrain.
 TM Programming was renamed Programming Consultants after the acquisition.
 The plan of having the two once-solid companies occupy the same building and compete while sharing administration, production and other support departments to reduce expenses didn't work.
 While some attribute satellite radio programming as the reason for their demise, debt service smothered the companies and they were ultimately broken up, with BPI Programming and Jones Radio (later absorbed by Oaktree Capital Management's Triton Media Group) picking up the pieces.